Palate's Desire

 Jump to Recipe

-Rice Kanji is a natural homemade probiotics made with rice , water and homemade curds ( dahi ) .
-This one is good old traditional recipe passed from genertions to keep a healthy gut.
+Rice Kanji is a natural homemade probiotics made with rice ,water and homemade curds ( dahi ) .
+This is a good old traditional recipe passed from genertions to keep a healthy gut.

 This homemade rice kanji is very simple to make and works well on digestive system by improving digestive enzymes.